 About me

-I’m on leave from my other job as a full-time professor at Yale University in the Departments of Biostatistics, Statistics & Data Science, Operations, and Ecology & Evolutionary Biology.
-I have taught courses on stochastic processes, computational statistics, modeling, and causal inference.
-I have worked on lots of things, including the COVID-19 pandemic response, the opioid overdose crisis, HIV outbreaks, and methods for studying hidden and hard-to-reach populations.
-In 2016 I received the NIH Director’s New Innovator Award (DP2).
+In addition, I’m an adjunct faculty member at Yale University.
+Previously, I was full-time professor at Yale in the Departments of Biostatistics, Statistics & Data Science, Operations, and Ecology & Evolutionary Biology.
+At Yale I taught courses on stochastic processes, computational statistics, modeling, and causal inference.
+I worked on lots of things, including the COVID-19 pandemic response, the opioid overdose crisis, HIV outbreaks, and methods for studying hidden and hard-to-reach populations.
+I also received the NIH Director’s New Innovator Award (DP2).

 My methodological/quantitative interests are broad.
 I’m interested in AI/ML, applied math, stochastic processes, modeling, causal inference, networks/graphs, computation, optimization, and algorithms.